manny53365/Slack-Bot/README.md

 The `manual` option will send an interactive message to the selected slack channel containing a selection 'Approve' or 'Reject' button for the user.
 Upon selecting 'Approve' the AWS reboot will be triggered in the background by the bot.

 Webhooks are a very vital part of this bot for `manual` configurations.
-In slack, you will need to set up and configure your incoming webhooks.
-[Slack Webhooks Documentation](https://api.slack.com/messaging/webhooks)
+In slack, you will need to set up and configure your incoming webhooks [Slack Webhooks Documentation](https://api.slack.com/messaging/webhooks).